MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Balabag_Espina_Daily Food and Nutrition Dataset/README.md

 - **Correlation Heatmap**

 - Total_kcal_macros correlates strongly with:
-  - Carbs (0.79)
+  - `Carbs (0.79)`
-  - Fat (0.87)
+  - `Fat (0.87)`
-  - Protein (0.60)
+  - `Protein (0.60)`

-- Sodium, sugar, cholesterol have almost no correlation with meal type features, meaning they contribute very little to classification.
+- Sodium, sugar, and cholesterol have almost no correlation with meal type features, meaning they contribute very little to classification.

+📝 **Interpretation of Results**
+<p align="justify"> Putting the visualizations together, we can understand why the model behaves the way it does.
+Since breakfast, lunch, and snacks often overlap in their nutrient values, the model sometimes mixes them up.
+Dinner stands out more clearly thanks to higher fats and calories, so the model identifies it more easily.
+The consistent trends in the macros help the model find structure, but the overlapping ranges limit how perfectly it can separate the classes.
+Overall, the results reflect the natural variability of real meals.

+🛠️ **Improvement Suggestions**
+<p align="justify"> To improve the model, a good step would be adding more meaningful features, like meal time, food category, or portion size, to help the model distinguish meals better.
+Using standardized or normalized versions of each nutrient may also help reduce noise from extreme values.
+Finally, testing more advanced models (Random Forest, XGBoost, or a simple neural network) could capture more subtle nonlinear relationships that the current model might miss.